RockitBootcamp/Full-Stack-LAMP/Milestones/m1/project/Project Outline.md

 - images/background.png
   - taken from http://subtlepatterns.com

-## Tips
+### Tips

-All pages are PHP pages but the ones that have logic should have its PHP logic at the top of the page, then echos down in the HTML.
+All pages are PHP pages, but the ones that have logic should have its PHP logic at the top of the page, then echos down in the HTML.
 For example:

 ```php
 <?php